sinricpro/help-docs/pages/tutorials/custom-device-types/smart-button/push-button.md

 ![Sinric Pro smart button in app]({{ site.github.url }}/public/img/smart-button-app.png)

 ### Troubleshooting
 1. Smart Buttons are only supported in SinricPro app.
-Alexa, Google Home or SmartThings are not supproted.
+Alexa, Google Home or SmartThings are not Supported.

 2. Please refer to our [Troubleshooting]({{ site.github.url }}/pages/troubleshooting.html) page for more details.